Accompanists for Juries and Recitals

 Responsibilities of the Accompanists for Student Recitals:

 If your accompanist is a student, you will want to set up a few rehearsals and perhaps arrange to have the student come to a lesson with you.
 Even so, the student performs this service without payment, and you must not expect more than a few rehearsals.
 If you need more, you should compensate your accompanist in some way.
-If your accompanist is the staff accompanist (Ms. Babcock, and this will typically be the case) then you will have rehearsals according to a pre-determined schedule (ask Ms. Babcock for details).
-If you need more rehearsals than we provide, you will have to compensate her.
+If your accompanist is a staff accompanist then you will have rehearsals according to a pre-determined schedule.
+If you need more rehearsals than we provide, you will have to compensate the accompanist.

-Please remember that Ms Babcock is a professional, and is to be treated with respect.
-If you treat her disrespectfully––e.g., missing rehearsals, canceling appointments, etc.––you will lose the privilege of using this service.
+Please remember that our accompanists are professionals, and they are to be treated with respect.
+If you treat them disrespectfully––e.g., missing rehearsals, canceling appointments, etc.––you will lose the privilege of using this service.

 Note: All accompanists, paid or unpaid, appreciate your thanks for their efforts.
 A card, flowers, or another small gift is an appropriate gesture of thanks on your part.